manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 The SDX Launcher shouldn't let you build if you don't have it or don't have it enabled.

 ## Multiplayer
-The mod has not been fully tested for multiplayer yet, so I don't know if everything works properly.
-I hope to be able to test this soon...
+The mod is not really functionnal for multi-player currently.
+There is lots of animation update issues, and other bugs.
+I will try to fix those issues in the future, but I'm not sure when and how much work it will require.

 ## Vehicle Controls
 All Vehicles use the regular Keyboard Controls of the MiniBike.
 Some of them have additional Controls, see lists below.